 Use GPEdit Installer

-This is a configuration manager for windows which makes it quite easy to configure windows settings.
-Now, in spite of going through the windows registry, you can configure various aspects of windows OS via group policy editor.
+This is a configuration manager for Windows which makes it quite easy to configure Windows settings.
+Now, despite going through the Windows registry, you can configure various aspects of Windows OS via group policy editor.
 By default, this is not included in Windows 10 or Windows 11.
 You first need to download the editor.

-This is a simple setup file which when you run installs and configures this.
+This is a simple setup file that when you run installs and configures this.

 Download GPEdit Installer for Windows 10 Home